rbickham11/jufba.api/README.md

 ## Authentication

 Each route in this API verifies an access token from Auth0.
-This access should be sent as a Bearer token in the Authorization header.
+This access token should be sent as a Bearer token in the Authorization header.

 `Authorization: Bearer {token}`